zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

    --scope $MY_GALLERY_ID
 ```

-For more information about how to share resources using Azure RBAC, see [Add or remove Azure role assignments using Azure CLI](/azure/role-based-access-control/role-assignments-cli).

 ## Clean up resources
 To remove your scale set and additional resources, delete the resource group and all its resources with [az group delete](/cli/azure/group).
 The `--no-wait` parameter returns control to the prompt without waiting for the operation to complete.
 The `--yes` parameter confirms that you wish to delete the resources without an additional prompt to do so.